-Dutch Poultry Centre's mission is to share quality, knowledge and innovation of its Preferred Partners on a worldwide scale and contribute to create business opportunities for them.
+The world's finest The Netherlands has an excellent international reputation as a poultry country.
+Producing top quality poultry meat and eggs with guaranteed food safety, at a competitive cost price takes a areat deal of expertise and knowledge.
+Dutch Poultry Centre is the network organization of almost 100 Dutch companies active in the poultry sector.
+They are our Preferred Partners, the world's finest innovators in their field of expertise within the poultry production chain: animal housing, breeding & hatchery, feed, feed inaredients & additives. healthcare, processing and meat & egg production.
+Mission Dutch Poultry Centre's mission is to share quality, knowledge and innovation of its Preferred Partners on a worldwide scale and contribute to create business opportunities for them.
 Our Preferred Partners cooperate and co-create for the benefit of innovations in the poultry industry.
-By joining forces and strengthening the reputation of the Dutch poultry sector, we try on a worldwide scale to be the portal for expertise where farmers and companies can find solutions for their businesses: from building a poultry meat- or eaa production facility, building high-tech housing to designing state-of-the-art slaughterhouses.
+By joining forces and strengthening the reputation of the Dutch poultry sector, we try on a worldwide scale to be the portal for expertise where farmers and companies can find solutions for their businesses: from building a poultry meat- or eaa production facility. building high-tech housing to designing state-of-the-art slaughterhouses.
+Dutch Approach In each segment of the production chain our Preferred Partners are showcasina the 'Dutch Approach'.

-Dutch Approach

-In each segment of the production chain our Preferred Partners are showcasing the 'Dutch Approach'.
 This is an integrated approach towards the production chain in which every link has an effect on the others.
 Food safety is the first link of the chain.
 Animal health and wellbeing is another.
-Dutch companies have a strong international focus and able to match prevailing circumstances in local situations with the auality requirements of the international market.
+Dutch companies have a strong international focus and able to match prevailina circumstances in local situations with the auality requirements of the international market.
 They know how to add value and further improve the international poultry production with a clear view on consumer needs in terms of product safety and taste.

 More information: www.dutchpoultrycentre.nl

 CHALLENGE OF URBANIZATION

 For the food industry